Battle of al-Qadisiyyah: Rashidun preparations

 Caliph Umar started raising new armies from throughout Arabia with the intention of re-invading Iraq.
 Umar appointed Sa'd ibn Abī Waqqās, an important member of the Quraysh tribe as commander of this army.
 In May 636, Sa'd was instructed to march to Northern Arabia with a contingent of 4,000 men from his camp at Sisra (near Madinah) and take over command of the Muslim army, and immediately march onward to Iraq.
 Because of his inexperience as a general, he was instructed by Caliph Umar to seek the advice of experienced commanders before making critical decisions.
 Umar sent orders to him to halt at al-Qadisiyyah, a small town 30 miles from Kufah.

 Umar continued to remotely issue strategic orders and commands to his army throughout the campaign.
 Due to a shortage of manpower, Umar decided to lift the ban on the ex-apostate tribes of Arabia from participating in state affairs.
 The army raised was not professional but a volunteer force composed of newly recruited contingents from all over Arabia.
 After a decisive victory against the Byzantine army at the Yarmouk, Umar sent immediate orders to Abu Ubaidah to send a contingent of veterans to Iraq.
 A force of 5,000 veterans of Yarmouk was also sent to Qadisiyyah, arriving on the second day of the battle there.
 This proved to be a major turning point and a major morale booster for the Muslim army.
-The battle of Qadissiyyah was fought predominantly between Umar and Rostam, rather than between Sa'd and Rostam.
+The battle of Qadisiyyah was fought predominantly between Umar and Rustam, rather than between Sa'd and Rustam.
 Coincidentally, the bulk of the Sasanian army was also made up of new recruits, since the bulk of the regular Sasanian forces was destroyed during the Battles of Walaja and Ullais.